-Editor´s note Analysis to be completed.
-So far Solution 5 and solution 9 are discussed.

 Solution #5 defines the procedure for broadcast based on Architecture baseline #1.
 The broadcast session is established based on the request from AF.
 The receiving UEs are agnostic to the 5GC, and the UE itself could be either pre-configured the needed configuration (e.g. USD), or provisioned with the configuration of broadcast session which may be performed using SIP signalling or methods described in TS 26.346 [18] including announcement over a broadcast session for service announcements.

 Solution #9 defines the procedure for broadcast based on Architecture baseline #2.
 The different parts compared with Solution #5 are: 1) The DL broadcast data will be sent to UEs from AF via MBSU, MB-UPF and RAN, and 2) the service announcement procedure is needed before UE receives the MBS data.

+Solution #44 defines the procedure for broadcast based on Architecture baseline #2.
+Similar as Solution #5, it is clarified that UE interaction with AF using PDU Session is optional, and for broadcast, the DL MBS data will be sent to UEs without the involvement of MBSU.
+Some steps of the procedure reuses the ones in Solution #2.